Update: Hailsham burst water pipe latest

-South East Water says it has repaired the burst main which left Hailsham residents high and dry on Sunday evening (June 11).
+South East Water has repaired the burst main which left Hailsham residents high and dry on Sunday evening (June 11).

 Some properties in Hailsham were left without water.

 Incident manager for the company Desmond Brown said a 10 inch diameter pipe burst leading to flooding and the closure of the Diplock roundabout on the A22.

 A diversion was put in place while the carriageway was cleared of mud and debris as the repair was carried out.

 Mr Brown said, “Our teams worked through the night to repair the burst main and restore drinking water supplies to normal.